ghostmonitor/archive-gm-jobs/front-end-developer.md

 ## **Us**

 Recart was started by Soma Toth, Peter Bodnar, Gergo Barcza and David Papp on the summer of 2015.
 After Soma and Peter founded and ran 7-figure e-commerce stores together and learned the difficulties of e-commerce the hard way, they decided to build a SaaS to overcome them.
-The Recart launched (named GhostMonitor) in May 2016 and already has 1000 active users.
+The Recart launched (named GhostMonitor) in May 2016 and already has more than 2,500 active users.

 ![The launch team](https://blog.ghostmonitor.com/wp-content/uploads/2016/03/11393286_1023296911014706_3524113198524178407_o-2.jpg)
 The launch team.
 We rebranded GhostMonitor to Recart 2 months ago.